 Side Effects of Codeine You Should Seek Help For

-As one of a handful of natural opiate-based compounds, codeine produces fast, effects that treat a range of pain symptoms.
+As one of a handful of natural opiate-based compounds, codeine produces fast effects that treat a range of pain symptoms.
 Unlike other opiate drugs, codeine is sold as an over-the-counter product, the first of its kind to be made available without a prescription.

 Don’t wait until it’s too late to seek treatment.
-Call 800-934-1582(Who Answers?) toll free today.
+Call 800-934-1582(Sponsored) toll free today.

 Codeine’s Mechanism of Action

-The chemical properties of opiates bear a strong resemblance to the human brain’s own neurotransmitter chemicals.
+The chemical properties of opiates bear a strong resemblance to the human brain’s neurotransmitter chemicals.
 As a result, the brain interacts with codeine and other opiates in the same way it does its own chemicals.

 We can help you find codeine rehab.
-Call 800-934-1582(Who Answers?) toll free today.
+Call 800-934-1582(Sponsored) toll free today.

 Side Effects of Codeine